dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 mathjax: true
 ---

-**Deep Reinforcement Learning** has recently become a really hot area of research, due to the huge amount of breakthroughs in last couple of years.
+**Deep Reinforcement Learning** has recently become a really hot area of research, due to the huge amount of breakthroughs in the last couple of years.
 Such explosion started by a group of scientists from a start-up company called DeepMind (later it was acquired by Google), who decided to apply current deep learning progress to existing reinforcement learning (RL) approaches.
-The result paper [Playing Atari with Deep Reinforcement Learning", Mnih et al., 2013](https://arxiv.org/abs/1312.5602) recieves a lot of attention in Artificial Intelligence (AI) community, since it is the first time, when a single algorithm, using only raw pixels observations, successfully learns how to survive in absolutely different evironments, with different rules and objectives, and in some of the games, it even outperforms human!
+The result paper [Playing Atari with Deep Reinforcement Learning", Mnih et al., 2013](https://arxiv.org/abs/1312.5602) receives a lot of attention in Artificial Intelligence (AI) community, since it is the first time, when a single algorithm, using only raw pixels observations, successfully learns how to survive in absolutely different environments, with different rules and objectives, and in some of the games, it even outperforms human!

 **Many improvements** have been made to Deep Q-Network (DQN) since 2013.
 In this topic we will implement Google DeepMind's asynchronous one-step Q-Learning method, presented in [Asynchronous Methods for Deep Reinforcement Learning, Mnih et al., 2016.](https://arxiv.org/abs/1602.01783), with [OpenAI's Gym](https://gym.openai.com/) classic Atari 2600 SpaceInvaders game (however it can work with any OpenAI Gym environment with raw visual input).
-Although, the main breakthrough of their paper policy-based *Asynchronous Advantage Actor-Critic Network (A3C)*, which outperforms value-based Q-Learning methods in both data efficiency and accuracy, it won't be covered in current post.
+Although, the main breakthrough of their paper policy-based *Asynchronous Advantage Actor-Critic Network (A3C)*, which outperforms value-based Q-Learning methods in both data efficiency and accuracy, it won't be covered in the current post.

-*Update 18.11.2016:* current state-of-the-art introduced in their new paper ["Reinforcement Learning with Unsupervised Auxiliary Tasks"](https://arxiv.org/pdf/1611.05397.pdf) (UNREAL), which is also based on A3C method.

 **For implementation** were used a deep learning [TensorFlow](http://tensorflow.org) and [Keras](https://keras.io/) libraries.
-Code used in this topic can be found at my [github repository](https://github.com/dbobrenko/async-deeprl).
+The code used in this topic can be found at my [github repository](https://github.com/dbobrenko/async-deeprl).
 All requirements are listed [here](https://github.com/dbobrenko/async-deeprl#requirements).

 {% include image.html
     img="/assets/posts/async-deeprl/si_sample.gif"